php-dev-br/laravel-doc-pt-br/migrations.md

 <a name="introduction"></a>
 ## Introduction

-Migrations are like version control for your database, allowing your team to easily modify and share the application's database schema.
+Migrations are like version control for your database, allowing a team to easily modify and share the application's database schema.
 Migrations are typically paired with Laravel's schema builder to easily build your application's database schema.
-If you have ever had to tell a teammate to manually add a column to their local database schema, you've faced the problem that database migrations solve.

-The Laravel `Schema` [facade](facades.md) provides database agnostic support for creating and manipulating tables across all of Laravel's supported database systems.
+The Laravel `Schema` [facade](facades.md) provides database agnostic support for creating and manipulating tables.
+It shares the same expressive, fluent API across all of Laravel's supported database systems.

 <a name="generating-migrations"></a>
 ## Generating Migrations